hyundai-robotics/doc-hi6-sdk/book.md

 {% endhint %}

 {% hint style="warning" %}
-The Hi6 SDK is prior to its official release and is undergoing internal verification testing and supplementation.
+The ${cont_model} SDK is prior to its official release and is undergoing internal verification testing and supplementation.

 In the future, the interface specifications may change significantly without notice, so if you are not an official tester, please put the software development using this on hold.

 {% endhint %}# 1.
-Overview of Hi6 SDK
+Overview of ${cont_model} SDK

-This manual describes how to use the SDK for developing plug-in apps to develop the additional functions of the Hi6 controller.
+This manual describes how to use the SDK for developing plug-in apps to develop the additional functions of the ${cont_model} controller.

 The functions of apps that can be developed with the SDK are as follows.